adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/03-query-builder.md

 ```

 ## Executing Raw Queries
-You can also execute raw SQL queries by using the raw query builder.
+Raw queries allows to execute a SQL from a string input.
+This is usually helpful, when you want to execute complex queries that are not supported by the standard query builder.

 [note]
 Unlike the standard query builder response, the response of the `rawQuery` is not normalized.
 You must read the documentation of the underlying npm driver for same.
 [/note]

 ```ts